mukesh2294/mukesh2294/README.md

 ---

 🌟 **Who am I?**
-I’m a **EC\** student at **NIT PATNA**, deeply passionate about technology.
+I’m a **ECE\** student at **NIT PATNA**, deeply passionate about technology.
 I’m currently mastering **web development** and **problem-solving** while exploring other emerging tech skills to broaden my horizons.
 My mission is to merge creativity with logic to build solutions that make a difference.

 ---